eerohele/muutos/docs/INDEX.md

 - Muutos only supports PostgreSQL.
 - Muutos is not (yet) battle-tested.
 - Muutos has massively fewer features than tools such as [Debezium](https://debezium.io/).
 - Muutos makes no attempt at [exactly-once delivery](https://bravenewgeek.com/you-cannot-have-exactly-once-delivery/).
-You must be able to live with duplicate messages (only when Muutos shuts down uncleanly).
+You must be able to live with duplicate messages (which can only occur when Muutos shuts down uncleanly).
 - ...and any number of other drawbacks yet to be discovered.

 ## Subscribing to a logical replication stream